 We are happy to adapt the exact nature of the event to suit the needs of your school.
 Visits for Year 12s will generally include information, advice and guidance about the application process.
 It may also be possible to arrange academic taster sessions or museum visits as part of school events.

 Unfortunately, we cannot offer accommodation outside of our scheduled residential events for link area schools.
-More information about these events can be found here.

 Independent school groups are welcome to sign up for our Little Open Days, and are also welcome to visit the college as part of the University-wide Open Days.
 When she is available, the Outreach Officer can host independent school groups from our link areas for a short talk and tour of the college.